AlexandreBrach/rabbitmq-sandbox/README.md

 * a `NodeJS` worker that unshift a message every seconds

 There's no need to provide .env, just have the tcp port 15672 available on your host.
+(You can execute `launch-dev.sh` to chain docker-compose build, down and up.)

 Once the services instanciated, you can see the messages stack growing in the `rabbitMQ` web admin at http://localhost:15672